-- (2) The local government must ensure that each planning code referred to in the Table to subclause (1) is published in accordance with clause 87 of the deemed provisions. - (3) Subclause (2) is an ongoing publication requirement for the purposes of clause 87(5)(a) of the deemed provisions.
+(3) Subclause (2) is an ongoing publication requirement for the purposes of clause 87(5)(a) of the deemed provisions.

-30. Modification of planning codes
+30. Modification of State planning policies

-There are no modifications to a planning code that, under clause 29, is to be read as part of the Scheme.
+There are no modifications to a State planning policy that, under clause 29 is to be read as part of the Scheme.